Mindstormer619/Code-Notes/1. Projects/Book - Designing Data Intensive Applications/Scalability.md

 ## Performance

 **Throughput:** Records processed per unit time, or the total time taken to run a job on a dataset of a certain fixed size.
-This matters more for batch-processing systems.
+This matters more for batch-processing systems (☝ Hadoop).

 **Response Time:** Time between a client sending a request and receiving a response.
 Matters more for *online* systems.
 We consider this as a [[Response Time Percentiles|distribution of values]], not a single one.